On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conclusion

 Implications of the theory we construct are especially relevant for practitioners who want to understand how and why attempts to establish testing practices succeed or fail.
 The theory we present makes organizational, social and technical circumstances which impact testing practices visible.
-Additionally, it identifies new vantage points for software engineering research: It makes the connection of technology creation and the social and organizational context in the case of testing transparent, which prompts future work to recognize both when investigating testing phenomena.
-By situating the theory in the contemporary body of scientific knowledge, we also identify new vantage points for software engineering motivating more inquiries in the social construction and materiality of testing.
+Used as a lens for analysis of specific environments, it can be used to make possible interventions for dysfunctional testing strategies visible.
+Additionally, the theory identifies new vantage points for software engineering research: it makes the connection of technology creation and the social and organizational environment.{2.7} Establishing this connection prompts future work to recognize their interplay.

 While the study provides new valuable insights into software testing practices, it is important to consider the limitations of this work.
-The theory presented in this work and the knowledge on which this theory is based, was co-created by researcher and interviewees and is therefore bound to a specific context.
-In accordance with the constructivist stance and the research methodology we choose (STGT) the study embraces this context dependence.
-Concretely, we argue that rather than being a linear process, the design and adaption of testing practices is a complex and stochastic process.
-Instead of providing generalizable answers, this study provides a lens that can be used to investigate the composition and configuration of testing conditions and their effect in contexts which are not accessible to us.
+The theory presented in this work and the knowledge on which this theory is based, was co-created by researcher and interviewees and is therefore bound to specifics.
+In accordance with the constructivist stance and the research methodology we choose (STGT) the study embraces this dependence.
+Instead of providing generalizable answers, this study provides a lens that can be used to investigate the composition and configuration of testing conditions and their effect in software projects which are not accessible to us.{2.7}

-By uncovering the socio-technical connection between testing artefacts and collective reflection of practice, this study does not only advance our theoretical understanding of software testing, it also refines our understanding of the experience of software developers.
+By uncovering the socio-technical connection between testing artefacts and collective reflection of practice, this study not only advances our theoretical understanding of software testing, it also refines our understanding of the experience of software developers.
 It does so by providing a concrete catalogue of conditions for software testing, and a theory that suggests their interplay.
-Providing novel concepts for testing practice it contributes to the groundwork for investigations into software testing which embrace testing not only as a technical facet of software development, but as an experience in which human- and social aspects are entangled with organizational and technical circumstances.
+Our study contributes to the groundwork for investigations into software testing which embrace testing not only as a technical facet of software development, but as an experience in which human- and social aspects are entangled with organizational and technical circumstances.